 - UP with redundant transmission: the event notification indicates if redundant transmission (see clause 5.33.2.2 of TS 23.501 [2]) has been activated or not for the PDU session.

+- UPF event exposure Service: This service is used for the service consumer to subscribe to UPF events via SMF indirectly.
+After receiving this subscription request, the SMF does a third-party subscription onto UPF on behalf of this consumer.
+The consumer should also provide the subscribed UPF event to SMF.

 When the consumer NF is the NWDAF, the event Information on PDU Session for WLAN is used to collect data for WLAN performance analytics as specified in TS 23.288 [50].

 When the consumer NF is the NWDAF, the event Session Management Congestion Control Experience for PDU Session is used to collect data for Session Management Congestion Control Experience analytics as specified in TS 23.288 [50].